Yuvraj7792/Quotes-Generator/README.md

 # Quotes-Generator
-It can generate famous quotes and you can also post it on twitter
+It can generate famous quotes and you can also post it on twitter and send on whatsapp